-Have you noticed that as your body's stress elevates, some of your old fears can seem threatening again, or seem more threatening and dire than usual?
+Have you noticed that as your body becomes stressed, some of your old fears can seem threatening again, or seem more threatening and dire than usual?

-We explain why this can happen in the Recovery Support area.
+We explain this in the Recovery Support area.
 Here is recent research that supports this phenomenon.
 You can read the press release for this research below:

 Stress heightens fear of threats from the past

 AUSTIN, Texas -- Recognizing threats is an essential function of the human mind -- think "fight or flight" -- one that is aided by past negative experiences.
 But when older memories are coupled with stress, individuals are likely to perceive danger in harmless circumstances, according to a paper published today in the Proceedings of the National Academy of Sciences.

 The findings by researchers from Dell Medical School at The University of Texas at Austin, New York University and McGill University shed light on fear generalization, a core component of anxiety and stress-related disorders.